David Thiers cutlery 5David Thiers cutlery 5

 Thiers, cutlery and its museum

 Explore Thiers, a town steeped in the history of French cutlery.
-Discover how the Durolle River has played a key role in the region’s industrial and craft development since the Middle Ages.
+Discover how the river Durolle has played a key role in the region’s industrial and craft development since the Middle Ages.
 Over the centuries, Thiers has evolved into the knife-making capital of France, thanks to manufacturing methods handed down from generation to generation and adapted to modern needs.

 Find out how Thiers has become the capital of knives

-Cutlery workshops, initially located below the old town in what is now theVallée des usines, gradually spread along the river to the wild gorges above Thiers, known as the Vallée des Rouets.
-With the advent of electricity and the mechanization of certain tasks, the traditional production system was modernized.
-These workshops contributed to the rise of Thiers as a knife-making capital, and to its worldwide reputation.
+The cutlery workshops, initially located below the old town in what is now theValléedes usines, gradually spread along the river to the wild gorges above Thiers, known as the Vallée des Rouets.
+With the advent of electricity and the mechanisation of certain tasks, the traditional production system was modernised.
+These workshops contributed to the development of Thiers, the knife capital, and to its worldwide reputation.

 Discover Thiers and its cutlery museum

-Dive into the cutlery past
+Dive into the cutlery-making past

 Continue your discovery with a guided tour of the last remaining spinning wheel in the Vallée des Rouets, and try out the two footpaths that run alongside it.